 Finding the ancient mysteries in modern Santorini

-So while visiting Santorini, I am not here just for the sunset selfies against the white and blue hills with the Insta-famous set here.
+So while visiting Santorini solo, I am not here just for the sunset selfies against the white and blue hills with the Insta-famous set here.
 Also I’m not rich enough for yachts so that rules out another diversion here.
 In an island full of honeymooners and basic bitches and bros constantly posing, what’s a solo female traveler to do?

-Hannah has some great ideas on how to spend your time here to get the classic Santorini experience. but if you’re an Ancient Greek history buff like me (I might have a tattoo in Ancient Greek, if that tells you anything), Akrotiri is a must-see.
+If you’re an Ancient Greek history buff like me (I might have a tattoo in Ancient Greek, if that tells you anything), Akrotiri is a must-see.

 Lost history in the Santorini hills